Los Angeles Head Injury Lawyers

 All head injuries need to be taken seriously, even minor ones.
 There can be dramatic consequences when people do not seek appropriate medical care for a head injury.

-Diagnosis of Head Injuries
+Diagnosis Of Head Injuries

 Medical exams are customarily the first step in diagnosing possible brain injuries, and an assessment often includes a neurological exam that evaluates a person’s thinking, motor function, sensory function, coordination, eye movement, and reflexes.
 Imaging tests like computerized tomography (CT) scans and magnetic resonance imaging (MRI) scans cannot detect all TBIs.